w3c/wai-develop-training/_accessibility-training/topics.md

     1.0](http://www.w3.org/TR/UAAG10/) - specifies requirements that, if
     satisfied by user agent developers, will lower barriers to accessibility
--   [Table of Checkpoints for User Agent Accessibility Guidelines 1.0](http://www.w3.org/TR/UAAG/uaag10-chktable) - list may be used to review a tool or set of tools for accessibility
 -   [Better Web Browsing: Tips for Configuring Your Computer](http://www.w3.org/WAI/users/browsing) - references to resources to help people customize their web browser and computer